afahrurozi/myhugowebsite/content/about.md

 +++
 title = "about"
-date = "2014-04-09"
+date = "2014-03-03"
-aliases = ["about-us","about-hugo","contact"]
+aliases = ["about-me"]
 [ author ]
-  name = "Hugo Authors"
+  name = "Ahmad Fahrurozi"
 +++

-Hugo is the **world’s fastest framework for building websites**.
-It is written in Go.
+Hi, I’m Ahmad Fahrurozi.
+Currently I work and experienced as QA Engineer with a demonstrated history of working in the information technology and services industry.
+I also have interested in machine learning and automation thing.

-Learn more and contribute on [GitHub](https://github.com/gohugoio).
+You can contact me via email gmail@afahrurozi.com